gliff-ai/support/setup.md

 **_Please save your account recovery key to a secure location, this is the ONLY time it will be shown._**

-**_We do not store your own recovery key, if you lose this we will be unable to recover your data attached to the account._**
+**_gliff.ai does not store your own recovery key.
+This is to ensure the complete security of our cutting edge end-to-end encyrption by only ever giving access rights to the relevant user.
+If you lose this we will be unable to recover your data attached to the account._**

 Click **Continue** once you have noted the recovery key.